randy-ang/ssr-prefetch/README.md

 # react-ssr-prefetch

-This is a library to help prefetch data and then render the app alongside the data.
+This is a simple library to help prefetch data and then render the app alongside the data.
 The client side must be implemented.
 As for the server side, if it is not implemented, then it will just be a normal client side data fetching.

 ## Installing